 - Dying with dignity

-- Nine out of 10 adults would prefer to be cared for at home rather than in a hospital or nursing home if diagnosed with a terminal illness.
-Hospice does provide the option of being cared for at a place the patient calls home: 96% of hospice care is provided in the patient’s home or place they call home.
+- Hospice does provide the option of being cared for at a place the patient calls home: 96 percent of hospice care is provided in the patient’s home or place they call home.

 - An overwhelming majority of adults said they would be interested in the comprehensive program of care at home that hospice programs provide.
 Yet most Americans know little or nothing about their eligibility for or availability of hospice.